bivektor/lombokt/README.md

-# lombokt : Lombok for Kotlin
+# lomboKT : Lombok for Kotlin

 A lightweight port of [Project Lombok](https://projectlombok.org/) to Kotlin, providing useful annotations like `@ToString`, `@EqualsAndHashCode` and `@Buildable`.